May 3, 2022

 Where Should You Place the Vent/Exhaust Hose?

-While it is possible, it is harder to vent your AC unit if you have sliding glass windows.
-Standard portable AC unit exhaust hoses are not long enough to fit the entire height of a sliding glass door.
 If you are adamant about using a sliding glass door, talk to your portable AC manufacturer about getting an extension kit.
-Or you can use Styrofoam or plywood to fill the empty void covering up the open area.
+You can also use Styrofoam or plywood to fill the empty void covering up the open area.
 Regardless of the window type you use, check the owner’s manual to ensure that you follow their guidelines.

 Why Do Portable Air Conditioners Drip Water?

-Entirely self evaporative air conditioning units are the most popular because they require little to no maintenance.
-A fully self evaporative model is the most convenient option.
+Entirely self-evaporative air conditioning units are the most popular because they require little to no maintenance.
+A fully self-evaporative model is the most convenient option.
 They evaporate the moisture automatically from the exhaust hose at the same time.
 It removes the hot air.
-With these models, you will rarely need to empty water collected from an internal tank.

 Other models will use a gravity drain with or without a condensate pump.
 With this style of portable AC, there is a drain hose attached to the unit.
 Gravity pulls the water down that has collected on the coils.
 The water drains into the drip hose and ends on a nearby floor outside.